Uday599/DevOps-Project-1/Kubernetes/kubernetes_setup_using_eksctl.md

       --region ap-south-1 \
    --node-type t2.small \
     ```
+6. this takes 20-25 min to setup the cluster
 5. To delete the EKS clsuter
    ```sh
    eksctl delete cluster valaxy --region ap-south-1